matthiask/towel/docs/api.rst

   method.

-A few fields' values have to be treated specially, because their values do not have an obvious representation in an XML or JSON document.
+A few fields' values have to be treated specially, because their values do not have an obvious representation in an JSON document.
 The fields and their representations are as follows:

 - :py:class:`~datetime.date` and :py:class:`~datetime.datetime` objects
   are converted into strings using :py:func:`str`.